-How can I be a member of this community of practice?
+How can I be a member of this community of practices?

 Any local or regional government or similar entity can be a member of the Participatory Group, regardless of the country in which it is located and its population.

-Similar entities are those that embody a political and administrative territorial division recognised as such by law in the country that it belongs to, that has competencies on citizen participation and that is below the State’s level.
+Similar entities are those that embody a political and administrative territorial division recognised as such by law in the country that they belong to, that have competencies on citizen participation and that are below national level.

 To be considered a member, the government must request it through the following form I want to join, so members of the group can consider it.